mnvacym/JS2/README.md

 # JavaScript 2nd Module

- ### - To see the built web page please visit https://ammarvehbi.github.io/JS2/Week1/
+ ### - To see the page please visit https://ammarvehbi.github.io/JS2/Week1/